 Exceptions that may lead to no penalties for overstaying in Italy are particularly in emergencies or circumstances beyond the traveler’s control.
 Travelers who are able to provide proper documentation of a medical emergency, such as hospital records or a doctor’s note, may be exempt from fines or bans on entry.

-Overstays due to flight cancellations, strikes or natural disasters may be regarded as a legitimate reason, provided the information is reported to the immigration authorities immediately.
+Overstays due to flight cancellations, strikes, or natural disasters may be regarded as legitimate reasons, provided the information is reported to the immigration authorities immediately.
 However, asylum seekers and refugees can be exempt from this and be allowed to stay without penalty at first.
 Then they have to alert the authorities as quickly as possible and provide them with enough information.

-In some instances, travelers may need to provide a written explanation of the overstay, along with supporting documentation.
-However, in specific cases a change or cancellation is actually allowed either for free or with a penalty, so recognizing these situations and being able to act fast can greatly lower the risk of facing legal repercussions and also help tourists to face unexpected circumstances.
+Travelers may sometimes need to provide a written explanation of the overstay, along with supporting documentation.
+However, in specific cases, a change or cancellation is allowed for free or with a penalty, so recognizing these situations and acting fast can greatly lower the risk of facing legal repercussions and also help tourists to face unexpected circumstances.
 Seeking guidance from immigration officials or legal professionals can help clarify options and procedures in these situations too.

 Tips to Avoid Visa Overstay Issues in Italy